gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/11_publish_Message.rst

+..
+RevSarah

 ****************
 PublishMessage
 ****************

 .. image:: ../images/Publish/Publish_message.png

 .. topic:: Definition

-  This component is used to publish messages to a channel.
+  This component is used to publish temporary messages of up to 64 characters to a channel.

+  .. @gereon_ maybe it could  be added that the messages disappear automatically after ??? and is limited to max.
+64 characters

 **Input**